SammySho/SAMwise/README.md

 - Meta AI for the Segment Anything Model
 - The Qt Company for PySide6
 - The scientific Python community for the excellent libraries that make this application possible
+- ChatGPT (OpenAI) for creating the application logo